Understanding Metabolic Adaptation

 A study on the contestants from the television show "The Biggest Loser" found that metabolic adaptation occurred six months after weight loss, but they continued to burn significantly fewer calories for six years after the initial weight loss, even after gaining the weight back.

-So why do some people experience metabolic adaptation and some may not?
+Why do some people experience metabolic adaptation and some don’t?
 It likely depends on how the weight was lost in the first place.
 Studies suggest that certain genetic dispositions could differentiate those more susceptible to metabolic adaptation.
+In this way, metabolic adaptation could contribute to the link between yo-yo dieting and obesity.

 Whether you experience metabolic adaptation and to what degree really varies from person to person—a perfect example of bio-individuality.
 What works for one person may not work for you.